gvwilson/sensibleadventures/nardica/nardica.md

 "Ain't never been in one,"
 Iffy confessed
-as she sait on the other side of the aisle from him.
+as she sat on the other side of the aisle from him.
 "They must think pretty highly o' you to lay on such a fuss."

 Wales laughed humorlessly.